Information Security Engineer (1.0 FTE, Days)

 At Stanford Children’s Health, we know world-renowned care begins with world-class caring.
 That's why we combine advanced technologies and breakthrough discoveries with family-centered care.
 It's why we provide our caregivers with continuing education and state-of-the-art facilities, like the newly remodeled Lucile Packard Children's Hospital Stanford.
 And it's why we need caring, committed people on our team - like you.
 Join us on our mission to heal humanity, one child and family at a time.

 This paragraph summarizes the general nature, level and purpose of the job.

-Reporting to the Assistant Director, Information Security Operations, the Information Security Engineer is responsible for maintaining the high availability, configuration/efficiency and implementation of information security tools, systems and services.
+Reporting to the Director, Information Security Operations, the Information Security Engineer is responsible for maintaining the high availability, configuration/efficiency and implementation of information security tools, systems and services.
 Works in conjunction with the Security Operations Center to identify and respond to threats to the Stanford Children’s Health enterprise.
 Works on highly complex projects that require an in-depth understanding of multiple domain knowledge (security, networking, cloud, etc.).
 This position requires some weekend and evening assignments as well as availability during off-hours for participation in scheduled and unscheduled activities.